MediaComem/comem-archidep-php-todo-exercise/README.md

    * Clone Bob's repository on your local machine.
 3. **All**
    * Implement one or more missing feature.
-   * Commit the change and push it to GitHub.
+   * Commit the change and push it to Bob's repository on GitHub.